Families are in distress after the first month without the expanded child tax credit

 "The thing that's most frustrating about all of this is that pulling back on the child tax credit actually harms the families that need it the most," Jessica Fulton, vice president at the Joint Center for Political and Economic Studies, tells NPR.

-She also notes that one in four families with young children used their monthly CTC payment to cover childcare costs.
+She also notes that 1 in 4 families with young children used their monthly CTC payment to cover child care costs.
 Now that the payments are gone, Fulton says it's unclear what unemployment numbers will look like next month as some people may have to stay home with their kids.

 "In a time when what we're wanting is for parents to go back to work, they needed that income boost," she says.